Argent77/A7-MagicStore/A7-MagicStore/readme/readme.txt

 at any time and place even if the original store becomes unavailable.
 Activating the artifact summons a ghostly merchant who offers a list of available stores for your shopping needs.

+The store can be installed in two variants:
+1) Fee required
+The ghostly merchant will charge you a fee whenever you wish to access a store.
+The amount depends on the current game or campaign.
+It starts with 25 gold in BG1 and doubles with each campaign: 50 gold in SoD, 100 gold in BG2:SoA and 200 gold in BG2:ToB.
+In IWD:EE the fee is always 50 gold.

+2) Free of charge
+The ghostly merchant won't charge you when you wish to access a store.

 Each game campaign provides their own small quest to get access to the Magic Store of Vergadain.
 The quest usually starts by acquiring a book about forgotten artifacts.
 It can be found in:
 BG1:     Somewhere in Beregost.